PEPTERGENT Extraction Method

 3. Collect peptidiscs, free from detergent, protein aggregates and excess peptides.

-1. Combine peptide with target membrane protein at ratio determined via the "on-gel" method.
+1. Combine peptide with target membrane protein at a ratio determined via the "on-gel" method.

 2. Load on linear sucrose gradient (e.g 4%-12%).